-The best soil for indoor aloe vera plants is specially formulated succulent and cacti potting soil which contains inorganic material with varying particle sizes to allow water to drain easily and to reduce compaction around the roots.
+From my experience, I was able to determine that the best soil for indoor aloe vera plants is specially formulated succulent and cacti potting soil which contains inorganic material with varying particle sizes to allow water to drain easily and to reduce compaction around the roots.
 Succulent and cacti soil recreates the preferred soil conditions of aloe vera’s native environment.

-Aloe Vera Potting Soil Requirements | Soil Characteristics |
+Aloe Vera Potting Soil Requirements: | Soil Characteristics: |

-Well draining: | Well draining soil emulates the dry soil conditions in the aloe’s native environment.
-Aloe vera is susceptible to root rot, so its important water drains away from the aloe vera’s roots efficiently. |
+Well draining: | Well-draining soil emulates the dry soil conditions in the aloe’s native environment.
+Aloe vera is susceptible to root rot, so it is important water drains away from the aloe vera’s roots efficiently. |

-Aerated: | Aloe vera requires soil with inorganic material at a large particle size to help oxygen circulate around the roots as they absorb moisture from water vapor in the air rather then as water directly from the soil. |
+Aerated: | Aloe vera requires soil with inorganic material at a large particle size to help oxygen circulate around the roots as they absorb moisture from water vapor in the air rather than as water directly from the soil. |

 Low to medium fertility: | Aloe vera has adapted to growing in gritty soil with not much nutrients and prefers lower nutrients soil.
-Ordinary potting soil contains too much nutrients for aloe vera. |
+Ordinary potting soil contains too many nutrients for aloe vera. |

-Soil pH: | Aloe vera can tolerate growing in slightly acidic, neutral and slightly alkaline soils without any problems. |
+Soil pH: | Aloe vera can tolerate growing in slightly acidic, neutral, and slightly alkaline soils without any problems. |

 What Kind of Soil Does Aloe Vera Need?

-Due to the aloe vera’s adaptations to dry environments they are especially vulnerable to root rot which is caused by overwatering and planting aloe vera in a potting mix that retains too much moisture around the roots.
+Due to the aloe vera’s adaptations to dry environments, they are especially vulnerable to root rot which is caused by overwatering and planting aloe vera in a potting mix that retains too much moisture around the roots.

 Aloe vera should be planted in a specially formulated succulents and cacti, gritty potting mixture which effectively emulate the preferred soil conditions of succulents.